 For your convenience in re-creating this recipe, I’ve provided shop-able ad links to some of the products used; disclosure policy available here.

-- Ground Beef — We used 70/30 (more on ground beef types below)
+- Ground Beef — We used 70/30 to make our patty (more on ground beef types below)

 - Seasoning Salt